Applications for US jobless benefits fall to lowest level in more than 8 months

 Jobless claim applications fell by 13,000 to 198,000 for the week ending Oct.
 14, the Labor Department reported Thursday.
-That’s the fewest since January.
+That’s the fewest since January and about 14,000 fewer than analysts expected.

 Jobless claim applications are considered a proxy for layoffs.